Spazmatic08/proj6-mongo/README.md

 # proj6-mongo
-Simple list of dated memos kept in MongoDB database

-## What is here

-A simple Flask app that displays all the dated memos it finds in a MongoDB database.
+A simple list of dated memos kept in MongoDB database.
-There is also a 'scaffolding' program, db_trial.py, for inserting a couple records into the database and printing them out.
-Get db_trial.py working before you try making your flask app work.

-## What is not here

-In addition to the missing functionality in the application, you will need a MongoDB database, and you will need credentials (user name and password) both for an administrative user and a regular user.
-The administrative user may be you, but the regular user is your application.
-Make a subdirectory called "secrets" and place two files in it:

-- secrets/admin_secrets.py holds configuration information for your MongoDB database, including the administrative password.
-= secrets/client_secrets.py holds configuration information for your application.

-## Functionality you'll add
+## Functionality

-The user should be able to add dated memos, either from the same index page or from a separate page.
+The user is able to add dated memos from a separate page.
-Memos should be displayed in date order.
+Memos displayed in date order.
-The user should be able to delete memos.
+The user is able to delete memos.

 ## Setting up

+Setting up should follow a series of commands after you've forked and cloned the project:

+* bash ./configure
+* make run [or make service]

+Note that this requires a mongod (a la MongoDB) running in order to function, with the /secrets directory containing the necessary information to employ user, tester, and administrator accounts.

 Our use of the database is pretty simple, but you should anticipate that installing MongoDB could take some time.
 Since you may not be